Waggonbau Görlitz: History

-The origins go back to the saddle-maker Johann Christoph Lüders to open his workshop on June 5, 1828, in Görlitz at the Obermarkt (Upper Market).
-A year later in April 1829 he moved to the Langengasse (Longmen Alley) starting to build coaches.
-The works grew so that he moved to Demianiplatz (Demiani Square).
-The same year, a public tender from Görlitz that asked for two rail cars to be built for the forest works in the Görlitzer Heide (Görlitz Heath) was won by Johann Christoph Lüders and Conrad Schiedt on October 19, 1849.
-Conrad Schiedt owned a metal works shop in the Büttnergasse (Cooper Alley) producing the iron parts required for the otherwise wooden rail coaches.
-Lüders moved the rolling stock manufactory to the Brunnenstrasse (Well Street) the same year.
+The company's origins go back to saddlemaker Johann Christoph Lüders who opened his workshop on June 5, 1828, in Görlitz at the Obermarkt.
+A year later in April 1829 he moved to the Langengasse and began building coaches, and later moved to a larger workshop at Demianiplatz.
+On October 18, 1849, Lüders and Conrad Schiedt won a public tender from the municipality of Görlitz for the construction of two rail cars to transport timber from the Görlitzer Heide (Görlitz Heath).
+Schiedt owned a metal works shop in the Büttnergasse producing the iron parts required for the otherwise wooden rail coaches.
+Lüders moved the rolling stock manufactory to the Brunnenstrasse the same year.

-The rolling stock works continued to flourish during rail transport expansion in Germany and the German Customs Union.
-Already in 1852, he delivered 81 rail cars and by the end of the year the factory employed 205 men from nine trades.
-He bought a number of buildings at Well Street and he established a factory with steam hammers in 1853 at the site – the beginning of industrial production.
+The rolling stock works continued to flourish during the expansion of rail transport in Germany and the German Customs Union.
+Already in 1852, it delivered 81 rail cars and by the end of the year the factory employed 205 men from nine trades.
+Lüders bought a number of buildings at Brunnenstrasse and established a factory with steam hammers in 1853 at the site – the beginning of industrial production.
 The number of employees grew to 500 in 1862.
 The rail car deliveries grew to 300 in 1856 and 426 in 1869 including military equipment.
 In 1869 Lüders agreed to sell the factories to the Berlin merchant J. Mamroth for 600,000 thaler.

-The new owner went to reorganize the works into a stock corporation to allow for further expansion.
-The initial public offering on February 3, 1869, with an initial size of 800,000 was overrun with a 2,000,000-thaler signing for shares by February 10.
+The new owner reorganized the works into a stock corporation to allow for further expansion.
+The initial public offering of 800,000 thalers on February 3, 1869 was oversubscribed, with 2,000,000 thalers of shares sold by February 10.
 On May 26, the Lüders factories were bought by the stock corporation that registered on June 21, 1869.
-Lüders was offered a position of technical director but he denied – the first director was to be Heinrich August Samann.
+Lüders was offered a position of technical director but declined – the first director was to be Heinrich August Samann.
 In 1872, the company built 2,000 rail cars (mostly baggage cars and freight cars), employing 1,222 workers.
-Due to rising costs for raw material, the first dividend payout was not before 1875.
+Due to rising costs for raw material, the first dividends were not paid out until 1875.

 In 1921, the Waggonfabrik Görlitz (Görlitz Rolling Stock Factory) merged with the Görlitzer Maschinenbau AG (Görlitz Engineering Corporation) and the Cottbuser Maschinenbau-Anstalt und Eisengießerei AG (Cottbus Engineering and Iron Foundry Corporation) to the WUMAG - Waggon- und Maschinenbau Aktiengesellschaft Görlitz (Görlitz Rolling Stock and Engineering Corporation).
-Due to financial troubles as many as eight corporations founded the EISLIG (Eisenbahn-Liefergemeinschaft GmbH - Railway Supply Union Ltd) the same year but the WUMAG left in 1925 – the union included not only railway factories but many other products such that the cooperation did not pay out.
+Due to financial troubles, as many as eight corporations founded the EISLIG (Eisenbahn-Liefergemeinschaft GmbH - Railway Supply Union Ltd) the same year, but WUMAG's participation only lasted until December 1925 as it was deemed unprofitable for them.
 However, during that time was the presentation of the Drehgestell Bauart Görlitz (Bogie Class Görlitz) that came to be a market success – and they are still in production.